 ASK ALL FROM HERE:

-How much do you estimate you spent on you and others with you on the following in Hull on the day of Made in Hull as part of your visit?
+How much do you estimate you spent on you and others with you on the following in Hull on the day of your visit to ‘Blade’ as part of your visit?
 Enter to the nearest £, or enter zero if none – if the respondent does not know of would prefer not to answer leave the boxes blank).
 Record for first 3 visits only